sassoftware/viya4-monitoring-kubernetes/samples/gke-monitoring/README.md

-# Viewing SAS Viya Metrics Using Google Cloud Operations
+# Viewing SAS Viya Platform Metrics Using Google Cloud Operations

 Google GKE uses [Google Cloud Operations](https://cloud.google.com/products/operations) to view metric data.
-In order for Google Cloud Operations to view metric data collected in Prometheus, such as from SAS Viya services, that data must be collected from Prometheus, converted, and exported Google Cloud Operations.
+In order for Google Cloud Operations to view metric data collected in Prometheus, such as from SAS Viya platform services, that data must be collected from Prometheus, converted, and exported Google Cloud Operations.

-Use this sample to deploy the components needed to enable Google Cloud Operations to view SAS Viya metric data.
+Use this sample to deploy the components needed to enable Google Cloud Operations to view SAS Viya platform metric data.

 ## Components

-These components are required to view SAS Viya metric data in Google Cloud
+These components are required to view SAS Viya platform metric data in Google Cloud
 Operations:

 - Prometheus server